readthedocs/readthedocs.org/docs/faq.rst

 You can also set your project documentation to install your project itself as a dependency.

-Additionally, your build may depend on extensions that require additional system packages to be installed.
-If you are using a :ref:`configuration file <config-file>` you can add libraries to the Ubuntu-based builder with ``apt``.
+Your build may depend on extensions that require additional system packages to be installed.
+If you are using a :doc:`Configuration File <config-file/v2>` you can :ref:`add libraries with apt <config-file/v2:build.apt_packages>` to the Ubuntu-based builder .

-If your project or its dependencies rely on C libraries, see :ref:`faq:I get import errors on libraries that depend on C modules`.
+If your project or its dependencies rely on C libraries that cannot be installed this way, see :ref:`faq:I get import errors on libraries that depend on C modules`.

 My project requires some additional settings